omznc/slashy/README.md

 ## Notes
 This repository is an open-source version of my Slashy bot that I will not be actively maintaining.
-The current bot that is in production is written in Typescript.
-That code is not open-source (yet).
-Once it is it will be replaced here, but for now 2 versions of Slashy exist:
+2 versions of Slashy exist:
-- Slashy Python (this source code, provided with no up-to-date documentation)
+- Slashy Python (the python branch)
-- Slashy Typescript (production code, open-source version soon™️.
-If you're reading this, I'm not there yet.
-This README mostly applies to this bot.)
+- Slashy Typescript (production code, this branch.)